<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Visualizing and scheduling regular maintenance tasks

-• Managing assets like equipment across multiple sites
+• Managing equipment performance across multiple sites

 • Assigning employees to tasks and track progress